"Why the Hell isn't this on DVD yet?"

 While Laurel and Hardy, the Marx Brothers, the Three Stooges and W. C. Fields have seen their respective legends grow in the last 70 years, history has not been as kind to their RKO contemporaries, Wheeler and Woolsey.
 Bert and Bob have their defenders, but they are usually relegated to the era’s second tier and considered a flash in the pan, popular in their own time but completely irrelevant outside of it.
 In a way, the Salieri to, say, the Marx Brothers’ Mozart.

 Okay, so Wheeler and Woolsey aren’t the Marx Brothers.
 They aren't Jack Pearl or Joe Penner either.
 Wheeler and Woolsey rushed through 21 films in only 8 years (compared to the Marxes’ 7 in the same 1929-1937 time frame) and as a result, they have a lower batting average than their better remembered comtemporaries, but they did make a handful of very funny films worthy of rediscovery.
-DIPLOMANIACS is best described as a Wheeler and Woolsey variation on DUCK SOUP, sharing the same screenwriter, the same surrealism, the same anti-war message, the same frustrated Edgar Kennedy, and the same villainous Louis Calhern.
+DIPLOMANIACS actually beat DUCK SOUP to the punch (by six months) in 1933.
+The two films share the same screenwriter, the same surrealism, the same anti-war message, the same frustrated Edgar Kennedy, and the same villainous Louis Calhern.

 Bert and Bob have opened a barbershop on the Adoop Reservation---not a good business decision, since "Native Americans do not grow beards".
-(According to the film, not me.--HH) When members of the tribe overhear the usual barbershop talk about foreign affairs, the Chief decides that they should represent the Adoops at the Geneva Peace Conference and present the tribe's plan for peace.
+(According to the film, not me.--HH) When members of the tribe overhear the usual barbershop talk about foreign affairs, the Chief decides that the stylists should represent the Adoops in Geneva (recognizing that these white men might make an effective front) and present the tribe's plan for peace.
 Meanwhile ammunition executive Louis Calhern has developed an explosive bullet, and needs a war in order to realize the profits.

 Assisted by Chinese(!) henchman Hugh Herbert, Calhern pulls out all the stops to sidetrack the duo: vamp Marjorie White, femme fatale Phyllis Barry (her kisses are literally fatal), sabotaging the ocean voyage, and an assassination attempt.
 But Calhern is continually thwarted either by the dumb luck of Wheeler and Woolsey (a staple in all their films) or the creepily omniscient Adoops, who live up their warning that they will always be watching.
 When our heroes arrive at Geneva, they find the conference in complete chaos and the League of Nations to be entirely ineffective.
 Can our diplomaniacs save the world from itself?